Trump not ready to commit to election results if he loses

 It is remarkable that a sitting president would express less than complete confidence in the American democracy's electoral process.
 But for Trump, it comes from his insurgent playbook of four years ago, when in the closing stages of his race against Hillary Clinton, he said he would not commit to honoring the election results if the Democrat won.

-Trump has seen his presidential popularity erode over his handing of the coronavirus pandemic and in the aftermath of nationwide protests centered on racial injustice that erupted after George Floyd's death in Minneapolis nearly two months.
+Trump has seen his presidential popularity erode over his handling of the coronavirus pandemic and in the aftermath of nationwide protests centered on racial injustice that erupted after Floyd's death in Minneapolis nearly two months.

 Trump contends that a series of polls that show his popularity eroding and Biden holding an advantage are faulty.
 He believes Republican voters are underrepresented in such surveys.